Ruddernation-Designs/Ezcape-Video-Chat-WordPress/readme.txt

 * Q. The chat is not loading for me.

-* A. Check to see if you have the Adobe flash player installed (http://helpx.adobe.com/flash-player.html) and JavaScript enabled in your browser.
+* A. Check to see if you have the Adobe flash player installed (<a href="http://helpx.adobe.com/flash-player.html"  rel="nofollow ugc"  >Flash player help</a>) and JavaScript enabled in your browser.

 == Changelog ==